 - Check that your Domain Name has been registered for at least 60 days.
-Domain Names cannot be transferred within 60 days of the initial registration.
+Domain Names cannot be transferred within 60 days of a new initial registration.

 - The Domain Name must not have been transferred within the last 60 days.

 - The domain is not within 7 days of expiration if the registrar you are leaving does not permit accepting outbound transfers.
 But if your domain expires within 7 days, first check with your current registrar to ensure they allow approval of outbound transfers to bypass the standard 5-6 day waiting period. (most do not)